MikeyBeez/Ollama_Agents/README.md

 # AI_Functions: Your Personal AI Assistant Builder 🤖

 Welcome to AI_Functions!
-This repository allows you to create a spectacular AI agent using Ollama.
-It's like having a LEGO set for AI - mix, match, and build your dream assistant! 🧱✨
+This repository allows you to create spectacular AI agents using Ollama.
+It's like having a LEGO set for AI - mix, match, and build your dream assistants! 🧱✨

 ## 🚀 What's New?

+- 🎭 Multi-agent system: Interact with multiple AI personalities
+- 🔀 Easy agent selection from the main menu
 - 🎨 Colorful command-line interface
 - 🧠 Enhanced memory management
 - 🔍 Integrated DuckDuckGo search capabilities